30 Oct The Framework of a Successful Kickstarter Marketing Campaign

 6) Reverse engineer other projects

 It is worth ‘reverse engineering’ successful projects similar to yours in order to strengthen your Kickstarter marketing campaign.
 It is worth taking a look at the websites and influencers which showed an interest in their project.
 Check out their social media and make a list of the people who shared their posts and wrote about their project.
-Ideally, you are trying to breakdown all their traffic sources and audience.
+Ideally, you are trying to break down all their traffic sources and audience.
 This allows you to build a targeted list of the websites to contact prior and during the campaign.
 If you time this well and are strategic, you will get a flood of backers during your project.

-The launch phase is incredibly rewarding because you can see all your hard work on the Kickstarter site, see the backers roll in, and see how the press engages with your campaign.
+The launch phase is incredibly rewarding because you can see all your hard work on the Kickstarter site, see the backers roll in, and see how the press engages in your campaign.
 However, there is still work to be done.
-A Kickstarter marketing campaign is a marathon, and at this stage you have crossed the halfway point.
+A Kickstarter marketing campaign is a marathon, and at this stage, you have crossed the halfway point.
 Here are some actions you should undertake at this stage: